amy324/amy324/README.md

 ## 👀 View my portfolio [here](https://github.com/amy324/Portfolio/blob/main/README.md)
-🔗 My GitHub serves as a curated showcase of projects, from large-scale examples to microservices and smaller, demonstrative projects highlighting specific skills and the versatility of Golang.
+🔗 My GitHub serves as a curated showcase of projects, from large-scale examples to microservices and smaller, demonstrative projects highlighting specific skills.

 <details>
 <summary><h2>Click For More About Me</h2></summary>